Water Hammer Calculator

 When should I consult a professional for water hammer analysis?

-Consult a professional for: high-pressure systems (>100 PSI), large diameter pipes (>6"), long pipe runs (>500 ft), critical applications (hospitals, data centers), existing damage from water hammer, or when simple solutions don't work.
-Professional analysis includes detailed calculations, system modeling, and custom protection design.
+Consult a hydraulic engineer for: high-pressure systems (>100 PSI), large diameter pipes (>6"), long pipe runs (>500 ft), critical applications (hospitals, data centers, industrial processes), existing pipe damage from repeated water hammer, systems with multiple pumps or complex branching, or when calculated surge pressures exceed 50% of pipe pressure rating.
+Professional analysis uses transient simulation software (Bentley HAMMER, AFT Impulse) for accurate modeling of complex systems.